gauravdangi/Algorithms/Birthday_Paradox/ReadME.md

 In probability theory, the birthday problem or birthday paradox[1] concerns the probability that, in a set of {\displaystyle n} n randomly chosen people, some pair of them will have the same birthday.
 By the pigeonhole principle, the probability reaches 100% when the number of people reaches 367 (since there are only 366 possible birthdays, including February 29).
-However, 99.9% probability is reached with just 70 people, and 50% probability with 23 people.
+However, 99.9% probability is reached with just 70 people, and more than 50% (Approx 50.7%) probability with 23 people.
 These conclusions are based on the assumption that each day of the year (except February 29) is equally probable for a birthday.